For Two Brooklyn Entrepreneurs, Wins On and Off the Court Start With Teamwork

 Elle: I think that I'm learning with each project.
 This is what this is about.
 Ball is life.
 Having been a basketball player and coach, having been a [producer] and production assistant, I know you have to be able to clearly communicate with people and make sure that you're always on the same page.
 It really is about the team.
 If my goal is to win and I see that my teammate is not necessarily working as hard as I know they can, then we have to do a check-in.
 We have to figure out how to recalibrate and restructure responsibilities.

-Zenat: Tell me, what are your strengths and your weaknesses when you’re managing a team?
-How have you learned to move past the weaknesses?
+Zenat: Tell me, what are your strengths and your weaknesses when you're managing a team?
+How have you learnt to move past the weaknesses?

 Zenat: I think it's a good indicator of what your character is when you're able to work with people who are very different from you and still produce something that's amazing and radical.
 It's about the storytellers that you will meet down the line and being able to perfectly use your lens to capture their narrative.